-READ: Impeachment Witness Fiona Hill's Opening Statement For Thursday's Hearing
+READ: Fiona Hill, David Holmes Opening Statements For Thursday's Impeachment Hearing

 In her closed-door testimony, Hill told investigators that she had expressed concerns to members of the NSC over the work in Ukraine being conducted by top members of the Trump White House.

-Notably, Hill testified that Ambassador to the European Union Gordon Sondland openly referred to a quid pro quo between the U.S. and Ukraine in a meeting on July 10, saying the White House would not plan a meeting with the president of Ukraine until the country announced they were launching investigations.
+Notably, Hill testified that Ambassador to the European Union Gordon Sondland openly referred to a quid pro quo between the U.S. and Ukraine in a meeting on July 10, saying the White House would not plan a meeting with the president of Ukraine until the country announced it was launching investigations.

 Sondland confirmed this event in his Wednesday public testimony.